-On recent trips to Greece to study ancient Byzantine icon paintings, I was inspired to Paint one of my favorite modern icons, Mary Magdalene Gospel and St. Andrew.
-Here is why:
+On recent trips to Greece to study ancient Byzantine icon paintings, I was inspired to Paint one of my favorite modern icon paintings, Mary Magdalene and St. Andrew.
+A Gnostic text not included in the bible was my inspiration:

 After Mary had said these things, she was silent, since it was up to this point that the Savior had spoken to her.